 Interestingly, low-fat dairy products contain much more whey protein than full-fat dairy products, so low-fat dairy products are more powerful triggers of risky insulin spikes than full-fat dairy products.
 The less fat a dairy product contains, the more whey protein it tends to contain.
 Therefore, non-fat dairy products contain the highest percentage of whey proteins.
 Since non-fat dairy products and refined carbohydrates both trigger insulin spikes, the worst case scenario would then be a non-fat yogurt with added sugar, or a sweetened skim milk product (such as non-fat chocolate milk).
 Some people believe that chocolate cause acne breakouts.
 Plain milk chocolate has not been properly studied yet, but it would make sense that this food, which contains both milk proteins and sugar, might contribute to acne.

 We still need more studies to clarify these connections.
 While there have been a number of human clinical studies, we need larger, randomized, properly-controlled clinical trials that look specifically at these suspects.
+For more information, please see my post The Complexion Connection.

 Does milk cause iron deficiency anemia?